Melbourne and Metropolitan Board of Works: Christian Kussmaul

-Edgar Gowar Ritchie
+Edgar Ritchie

 Edgar Gowar Ritchie (15 July 1871 – 23 July 1956) was a hydraulic engineer who worked for the Melbourne and Metropolitan Board of Works for the majority of his career.

-Ritchie was actively involved in the MMBW from its formation and was involved in development of Melbournes water supply from 1896, and went on to become Engineer of Water Supply with the MMBW in the 1920s.
+Ritchie was actively involved in the MMBW from its formation and was involved in development of Melbourne's water supply from 1896, and went on to become Engineer of Water Supply with the MMBW in the 1920s.
 Ritchie was also engineer in charge of sewerage from 1891 and one particularly tragic incident he had to deal with involved investigations into the death of three men during sewer works when they were overcome by gas.
 He identified the need to keep certain chemicals out of the sewer system.
-From 1908 he was engineer in charge of water supply and was responsible for construction of the Maroondah, O'Shannassy and Silvan reservoir and their associated aqueducts.
+From 1908 he was engineer in charge of water supply and was responsible for construction of the Maroondah, O'Shannassy and Silvan reservoirs and their associated aqueducts.
 He retired in 1936 In 1943, Ritchie was awarded the Peter Nicol Russell Memorial Medal from the Institution of Engineers Australia.